tatethurston/nextjs-routes/README.md

    + module.exports = withRoutes(nextConfig);
    ```

-   File watching will only run in Next.js' development server (eg `npx next dev`).

-3. Start your next server:
+3. Start or build your next project:

-   `npx next dev` or `yarn next dev`
+   `npx next dev` or `npx next build`

 That's it!
 A `nextjs-routes.d.ts` file will be generated the first time you start your server.
 Check this file into version control. `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.

-Whenever your routes change, your `nextjs-routes.d.ts` file will automatically update.
+In development, whenever your routes change, your `nextjs-routes.d.ts` file will automatically update.

+If you would prefer to generate the route types file outside of `next dev` or `next build` you can also invoke the cli directly: `npx nextjs-routes`.

 ## Examples 🛠